Two Trains Running: Productions

-Two Trains Running was first performed by the Yale Repertory Theatre in New Haven, Connecticut in March 1990.
+Two Trains Running was first performed by the Yale Repertory Theatre in New Haven, Connecticut on March 27, 1990, directed by Lloyd Richards with a cast including Al White, Samuel L. Jackson, Ella Joyce, Samuel E. Wright, Laurence Fishburne, Sullivan Walker, and Leonard Parker.
 Productions soon followed at the Huntington Theatre (Boston, Massachusetts), Seattle Repertory Theatre (Seattle, Washington), and Old Globe Theatre (San Diego, California).

 The play premiered on Broadway at the Walter Kerr Theatre on April 13, 1992.
 It closed there on August 30, 1992 after 160 performances and 7 previews.
-Directed by Lloyd Richards, the cast featured Roscoe Lee Browne as Holloway, Anthony Chisholm as Wolf, Laurence Fishburne as Sterling, Chuck Patterson as West, and Cynthia Martells as Risa.
+Directed once again by Lloyd Richards, the cast featured some of the same actors as the Yale premiere.